lights0123/reMarkable-tablet-driver/README.md

 # reMarkable Tablet Driver
-This userspace driver for Linux is able to simulate the real tablet input from your reMarkable Paper Tablet on your PC.
+This userspace driver for Linux is able to simulate the real tablet input from your reMarkable Paper Tablet on your PC, with pressure sensitivity.

 # Building
 You can build the project using CMake: